 There is indeed no monopoly in ways to get clean or sober.

 One Psychology Today article states it this way, “Maslow’s so-called ‘hierarchy of needs’ is often presented as a five-level pyramid, with higher needs coming into focus only once lower, more basic needs are met.
 Maslow called the bottom four levels of the pyramid ‘deficiency needs’ because a person does not feel anything if they are met, but becomes anxious if they are not.
-Thus, physiological needs such as eating, drinking, and sleeping are deficiency needs, as are safety needs, social needs such as friendship and sexual intimacy, and ego needs such as self-esteem and recognition.”
+Thus, physiological needs such as eating, drinking, and sleeping are deficiency needs, as are safety needs, social needs such as friendship, sexual intimacy, and ego needs such as self-esteem and recognition.”

 For the addict or alcoholic, these deficiency needs tend to have a more significant level of severity attached to them.
-So they usually require professional assistance.
+They usually require professional assistance.
 The right long-term program with a comprehensive approach can help the client begin to address multiple areas simultaneously.
 Below is a break down of the Hierarchy from the perspective of physical, mental, emotional, and spiritual aspects of addiction treated in a long-term drug rehab, like GateHouse Treatment.

 The first part of recovery is to stop using.
-Although this conclusion is obvious, it is one of the most difficult challenges.
+Although, this conclusion is obvious, it is one of the most difficult challenges.
 The fear of the withdrawal often keeps people using with harmful results.
 Proper medical attention can ease their physical symptoms, giving the patient peace of mind, making this first step easier to take.
 Some substances can even be fatal to detox from without appropriate medical care.

 Additionally, the potential medical issues from the behaviors of active alcoholism and drug addiction often require medical attention as well.
 Common physical conditions can include: